 I have been travelling around the world for more than ten years as a risk manager, an internal auditor and a compliance manager.
-Back in the early years of 2000, on a beautiful day I realized that something was wrong in the way companies were functioning.
+Back in the early years of 2000, on a beautiful day, I realized that something was wrong in the way companies were functioning.
 On that day, a colleague of mine, late forties, died, in front of me in the office.

-I have been thinking for almost five years, on how inclusion, social cohesion and gender balance are determining factors for a company to make work a source of fulfillment for all of its employees.
+I have been thinking for almost five years, on how inclusion, social cohesion and gender balance are determining factors for a company to make work a source of fulfilment for all of its employees.
 This is how "Hu-Man" is born.

 "Hu-Man" has been created because we are at the dawn of a new way of thinking that will impact the economy while at the same time the way the workforce is seen in traditional capitalism is diminishing.
-Yet the opportunity for growth will remain for those companies which have all their employees behind them and as a consequence, of their investors.
+Yet the opportunity for growth will remain for those companies which have the support of all their employees and as a consequence, of their investors.